fokosun/Checkpoint2/README.md

 ## License
 See the bundled [LICENSE](LICENSE.md) file for more details.

 Hey, i told you it was simple didn't I!
-Potato ORM is an open-source project, so please tell family and friends to contribute to or at-least use Potato ORM.
+Potato ORM is an open-source project, so please feel free to tell family and friends to use or contribute to Potato ORM.

 **Happy Coding!**